remzi-arpacidusseau/ostep-projects/concurrency-mapreduce/README.md

 There are three specific objectives to this assignment:

-- To learn bout the general nature of the MapReduce paradigm.
+- To learn about the general nature of the MapReduce paradigm.
 - To implement a correct and efficient MapReduce framework using threads and related functions.
 - To gain more experience writing concurrent code.